 Years felt out of place in a group or crowd.
 Learned to be there, and went into a business that demands it - account service in major advertising agencies.
 Still, it didn't feel like home.

 Gordon Clay has been a men's movement activist since 1976.
-He is the creator of the Father & Teen-age Daughter Rites-of-Passage (1985) and the Healing the Father Wound® workshops (1985) for men only and women only.
+He is the creator of the Father & Teen-age Daughter Rites-of-Passage (1985), the four-night, three day Healing the Father Wound® workshops (1985) for women only and men only and a six-day, five-night workshop Clearing the Air Between Women and Men (1997) for people who had graduated from the Healing the Father Wound workshop.
 He is the founder of The National Men's Resource Center (1982), mailed out the first issue of Menstuff ® (1985) which was converted to this web site (1996), and is the curator of the Browsers' Bookmobile (1994), the nation's first and only mobile reference library dedicated to positive change in male roles and relationships.
 Vitae.

-Clay has long believed that knowledge and information are the keys to making the world safe for children.
+Clay has long believed that knowledge and information are the keys to "Make the world safe for children".
+(See the bumper sticker.)
 Concerned with the dramatic increase in men's health problems, suicide, and violence in our homes and schools, Clay decided to move much of his private library, believed to be the largest men's issues collection in America, into a converted motor home to make this information more readily available to communities too small to support their own facility.
 He sets up shop in parking lots or wherever local laws will allow and advertises "Continuous Showings - Bill Moyers' A Gathering of Men, while waiting for the curious to ask what the bookmobile is all about.

-Unlike other mobile libraries, Browsers' Bookmobile is not a lending library.
-Rather, visitors are encouraged to browse through the extensive collection, perusing volumes on-the-spot that have particular appeal.
+Unlike other mobile libraries, Browsers' Bookmobile was not a lending library.
+Rather, visitors were encouraged to browse through the extensive collection, perusing volumes on-the-spot that have particular appeal.
 While books, tapes, periodicals and videos may not be removed, Clay has lists of publishers', distributors or local bookstores with a separate men's section, where browsers can obtain their personal copy.
-And, as a nonprofit organization, a purchase of books through Menstuff helps continue our work to end men's isolation.
-So, wherever you find a book you would like to purchase, click on the words "Buy this book".
-Or when you want to see other books on the issue that we might not be aware of, click on the "amazon.com" box at the end of that issue.
-(See the end of this section.)
+And, as a nonprofit organization, a purchase of books through Menstuff helped continue our work to end men's isolation.

 Currently stocked with over 1,000 books and videos covering 60 main men's issues, Clay hopes to expand holding capacity to several thousand books on fathering, divorce, single-parenting, health, relationships, work, mid-life transition and other issues involving men's physical and emotional well-being.
 Various informational brochures, bumper stickers and guides are available for purchase merchandise.